Information Metrics and Possible Limitations of Local Information Objectivity in Quantum Gravity: Experimental consequences

-\textbf{Experimental consequences:} Our fundamental argument is that proofs that the information metric and Born rule are maximally symmetric and state independent can fail in quantum gravity.
-Phenomenologically, this would imply state dependent deviations from maximal symmetry may be allowed.
+Our fundamental argument is that proofs that the information metric and Born rule are maximally symmetric and state independent can fail in quantum gravity.
+Phenomenologically, one possibility is state dependent deviations from maximal symmetry, just as the spacetime metric became dependent on the matter distribution in general relativity.
 The generalized Born rule therefore would contain an expansion of the form:

 where $a,b,c$ are state-space indices.
 Modifying the probability rule requires modification of the evolution equations to preserve unitarity~\cite{ Helou:2017nsz, Berglund:2023vrm}.
 Such consistent modified probability and evolution equations already occur in Nambu quantum theory~\cite{Minic:2002pd, Minic:2020zjb} and non-linear optics where the background medium is non-trivial and reacts \textit{dynamically} to otherwise linear plane waves.